 Virtual Wind Tunnel (Advanced 1)

-This shows the setup of a Virtual Wind Tunnel with two advanced features: 1) starting from a circular mesh to give a more effective use of the turtable area; and 2) overriding the boundary conditions for particular angles (during run-time) in order to simulate varying terrain around the site of interest.
+This shows the setup of a Virtual Wind Tunnel with three advanced features: 1) starting from a circular mesh to give a more effective use of the turtable area; 2) overriding the boundary conditions for particular angles (during run-time) in order to simulate varying terrain around the site of interest; and 3) defining terrain types (eg. countryside, suburban and urban) in a nice drop-down list to select for the boundary condition.

 Wind Comfort Mapping (Lawson Criteria)